 This can be as simple as replacing your halogen or incandescent bulb with an LED bulb.
 However, it’s important to check with your manufacturer or a pool professional to see if this is a viable option.

 Unfortunately, pool lights do tend to attract some flying friends.
 But at least with lights, you’ll be able to see them!

-In all seriousness, though, there are some precautions you can take this becomes a problem.
+In all seriousness, though, there are some precautions you can take before this becomes a problem.

 First, turn on the lights right before you plan to use them and turn them off as soon as you’re done.
 The less time they’re lit, the fewer bugs they’ll attract.

 Use LED lights if you’re concerned with bugs.
 They burn cooler so they don’t provide little critters with the warmth they’re looking for.